santeri13/Groupie-Tracker/README.md

 # Groupie-Tracker

-This is web application which is forum.
+Web application which show information about groups from API.

 ## Usage